learning-zone/angular-basics/README.md

 ```
 This will make an HTTP call when the fetch method is called, and any subscribers to `service.data$` ($ as a suffix basically represents a stream of values) will get the response from the `ReplaySubject`.
 As it replays earlier values, any subscribers who join after the HTTP call resolves will still get the previous response.

-If We want to trigger an update, we can just call `service.fetch()` to kick off a new HTTP call and all subscribers will be updated once the new response arrives.
+If we want to trigger an update, we can just call `service.fetch()` to kick off a new HTTP call and all subscribers will be updated once the new response arrives.
 ```typescript
 @Component({ ... })
 export class SomeComponent implements OnInit {